 |Entire frame continuous||Discrete continuous frame|

 A continuous frame can be continuous throughout its entire frame where all the joints are 'rigid' (left hand figure), or where only a discrete part of the frame is continuous (right hand figure).
-Both types of continuous frames provide appropriate lateral resistance due to lateral wind loading.
+Both types of continuous frames provide appropriate lateral resistance due to lateral loading.

-For multi-storey buildings where unbraced continuous frames are used, the critical case for design is the provision of adequate resistance to lateral loading at the Serviceability Limit State (SLS).
+For multi-storey buildings where unbraced continuous frames are used, the critical case for design is usually the provision of adequate resistance to lateral loading at the Serviceability Limit State (SLS).
 Typically this requires that the relative horizontal deflection between floors is controlled and limited to a magnitude of storey height/300.
 As realistic member sections (beams and columns) have already been determined, satisfactory behaviour of the frame at SLS can be ascertained.

 Analysis of the frame under vertical pattern loading will also need to be considered in order to include single and double curvature bending in the columns.